 The remainder of this paper is organized as follows.
 The system mode of practical DOA estimation is formulated in Section~\ref{sec2}.
-The review of super-resolution DOA estimation method is given in Section~\ref{sec3}.
-Then, the proposed SDOAnet for the DOA estimation is shown in Section~\ref{sec4}.
-Simulation results are carried out in Section~\ref{sec5}, and finally, Section~\ref{sec6} concludes the paper.
+The review of the super-resolution DOA estimation method is given in Section~\ref{sec3}.
+Then, the proposed SDOA-Net for DOA estimation is shown in Section~\ref{sec4}.
+The simulation results are carried out in Section~\ref{sec5}, and finally Section~\ref{sec6} concludes the paper.